"Once in A Blue Moon, Orion's Whisper, Gymnopédie No.1" Erik Satie / Taro

 My gran was a peaceful person.
 Not a bone of aggression in her mind or in her in her body.
 She was placed in a general ward – the logic being she would be safer.

-Firstly, it would be too far from me, which would limit my ability to act immediately.
+Firstly, it would be too far from my house, which would limit my ability

 Every step she walked would be as needles sticking into her dainty feet – and her earthly gift would be that of dance.
 The most important of all these conditions was that she would lose her human soul if the prince married another.
-The mermaid accepted these conditions.
+The Little Mermaid accepted these conditions.

 The prince adored her.
 However, he could not marry her.
 He had fallen in love with the ‘temple maiden’ that found him unconscious on the shore – where the little mermaid had dragged him to safety after nearly drowning and hid behind a rock to see him to safety.
 The wedding preparations began.